WhatsApp Encrypted Database File

 When the ransomware runs on your computer, it encrypts and renames standard files that are important to you with a .crypt1 extension.
 The files are typically documents, images, videos, and backup files, such as .PDF, .JPG, and .DB files.
 For example, an example.jpg file becomes example.jpg.crypt1.
 The virus changes the desktop wallpaper then generates a .HTML ransom note informing you of the takeover and what you need to do to recover your files, which is typically a payment via Bitcoin.

-CRYPT1 files became prevalent in May 2016 and are similar to encrypted .CRYPT files.
-Currently, there is no program available to effectively restore your files.
-If you have a recent backup of your files, you can perform a system restore.
+NOTE: CRYPT1 files became prevalent in May 2016 and are similar to encrypted .CRYPT files.